steve02081504/ps12exe/docs/README_EN.md

-supportOS        : use functions of newest Windows versions (execute [Environment]::OSVersion to see the difference) virtualize       : application virtualization is activated (forcing x86 runtime) longPaths        : enable long paths ( > 260 characters) if enabled on OS (works only with Windows 10 or up) GuestMode        : Compile scripts with additional protection, prevent native files from being accessed Localize         : The language code to use
+supportOS        : use functions of newest Windows versions (execute [Environment]::OSVersion to see the difference) virtualize       : application virtualization is activated (forcing x86 runtime) longPaths        : enable long paths ( > 260 characters) if enabled on OS (works only with Windows 10 or up) targetRuntime    : target runtime version, 'Framework4.0' by default, 'Framework2.0' are supported GuestMode        : Compile scripts with additional protection, prevent native files from being accessed Localize         : The language code to use
 Help             : Show this help message